coolbeans201/GreatTechBlogPosts/README.md

 [Service Delivery Index: A Driver for Reliability](https://slack.engineering/service-delivery-index-a-driver-for-reliability/) - For those in SRE, this is a good primer.

+[Executing Cron Scripts Reliably At Scale](https://slack.engineering/executing-cron-scripts-reliably-at-scale/) - A bit strange not to see Slack using a service like Airflow to handle all of this, but a good overview nonetheless.

 ### Slalom

 [Cloud Trends: A Mainstream Evolution to DataOps](https://medium.com/slalom-data-ai/cloud-trends-a-mainstream-evolution-to-dataops-219f2d7fd764) - A good overview on the relevance of DataOps in this current era